JaredScar/StaffTrials/README.md

 [RankTrials Bukkit Plugin Page] (https://dev.bukkit.org/projects/ranktrials)

-RankTrials was a plugin that was made for this request.
+RankTrials was a plugin that was made for a request.
 It was originally going to be called StaffTrials, however it now has many uses and can be used to count down kicking a player or banning a player by running the commands.

 <h2>Permissions</h2>
 sTrial.Admin - Permission to run the command /sTrial